What is Email Authentication?

 Authenticating email provides several benefits.
 As a sender, you are no longer an easy target for bad actors to hijack.
 This means you lower your chances of being spoofed or other undesired uses of your brand name.

 This protection extends to your mail recipients as well.
 You’re blocking as much spam and dangerous mail to their inbox as you can.
-While you can’t fully inoculate subscribers from phishing attempts, you can be more confident your email isn’t contributing to the problem.
+While you can’t fully inoculate subscribers from phishing attempts, with email sender authentication you can be more confident your email isn’t contributing to the problem.

 Finally, you’re providing overall brand protection beyond email.
 Many high-profile companies fell victim to email scams over the last few years.
 When email is successfully used to extract customer information, your business could be responsible for monetary damages.
 Beyond the financial impact, brand reputation, trust, and loyalty quickly erode without consumer confidence.